PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 Here, we have begun defining some important class attributes that allow PennyLane to identify and use the device.
 These include:

-* :attr:`pennylane.Device.name`: a string containing the official name of the device
+* :attr:`pennylane.devices.LegacyDevice.name`: a string containing the official name of the device

-* :attr:`pennylane.Device.short_name`: the string used to identify and load the device by users of PennyLane
+* :attr:`pennylane.devices.LegacyDevice.short_name`: the string used to identify and load the device by users of PennyLane

-* :attr:`pennylane.Device.pennylane_requires`: the PennyLane version this device supports.
+* :attr:`pennylane.devices.LegacyDevice.pennylane_requires`: the PennyLane version this device supports.
   Note that this class attribute supports pip *requirements.txt* style version ranges, for example:

   - ``pennylane_requires = "2"`` to support PennyLane version 2.x.x
   - ``pennylane_requires = ">=0.1.5,<0.6"`` to support a range of PennyLane versions

-* :attr:`pennylane.Device.version`: the version number of the device
+* :attr:`pennylane.devices.LegacyDevice.version`: the version number of the device

-* :attr:`pennylane.Device.author`: the author of the device
+* :attr:`pennylane.devices.LegacyDevice.author`: the author of the device

 **Defining all of the attributes above is mandatory.**